sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

 - From Tony Hoare
-- A significant amount of our issues in one of my teams caused by that
+- A significant amount of our issues in one of my teams caused by things being null and not being checked

 ---